Deposit invoice template UK: how to request upfront payments properly

 Customer cancels before work starts

 If no materials have been ordered and no work has been done, a full refund is reasonable.
-If you have already ordered bespoke or non-returnable materials, you should retain the cost of those materials.
-State this clearly: "If cancellation occurs after materials have been ordered, the cost of non-returnable materials will be deducted from any refund."
+If bespoke or non-returnable materials have been ordered, you should keep the cost of those materials.
+Make this clear: "If cancellation occurs after materials have been ordered, the cost of non-returnable materials will be deducted from any refund."

 Customer cancels during the job

-You are entitled to payment for work completed plus materials used.
-The deposit should be applied against this amount.
+You're entitled to payment for completed work and used materials.
+The deposit should apply to this amount.
 Any excess is refunded; any shortfall is invoiced separately.

 You cannot complete the work

-If you cancel or cannot finish, the customer is entitled to a refund of the deposit minus the fair value of any work completed.
-Do not try to retain deposits for work you have not done.
-The Consumer Rights Act 2015 is clear on this, and you will lose any county court claim.
+If you cancel or can't finish, the customer should get a refund of the deposit minus the value of any work done.
+Don't try to keep deposits for uncompleted work.
+The Consumer Rights Act 2015 is clear here, and you'd lose any court claim.

 VAT on deposit invoices

-If you are VAT registered, the deposit payment creates a tax point.
-You must account for VAT on the deposit in the VAT period you receive payment, not when the job is completed.
-This catches people out.
+If you're VAT registered, the deposit payment creates a tax point.
+You must account for VAT on the deposit in the period you receive payment, not when the job finishes.
+This often trips people up.

 Invoice your customers in 30 seconds

-Start for free — no card neededSay you take a £3,000 deposit (including VAT) in March for a job starting in May.
-The £500 VAT element goes on your March VAT return, not May.
-Use our VAT calculator to work out the split.
+Start for free — no card neededFor example, if you receive a £3,000 deposit (including VAT) in March for a job starting in May, the £500 VAT element must go on your March VAT return, not May.
+Use our VAT calculator to figure out the split.

 The final invoice should show the total job value, the deposit already paid, and the remaining balance with VAT calculated on the full amount.